elisa-laurenti/ExtramedHSPC/README.md

 # Adult Extramedullary Haematopoiesis

-The code in this repository pertains to the combined analysis of the data associated to the following studies:
+The code in this repository pertains to the combined analysis of the data associated to the following biostudies:

 [S-SUBS4](https://www.ebi.ac.uk/biostudies/studies/S-SUBS4)